A Comparative Gas Cost Analysis of Proxy and Diamond Patterns in EVM Blockchains for Trusted Smart Contract Engineering: Related Work

 \section{Related Work}

-Software patterns offer a promising approach to this challenge, providing well-tested solutions for frequently encountered application development use cases~\cite{alexander1979timeless}.
-A family of software patterns focus on blockchain patterns, which include data management, domain-based, or smart-contract related best practices~\cite{blockchain-software-patterns}.
-In the subcategory of smart contract patterns stand upgradability patterns, which focus on a set of recurring software design approaches to maintain decentralized applications when adding new features or fixing issues are needed \cite{chen2020maintaining}.
-Two recurring patterns emerge through the literature, the Proxy and Diamond patterns \cite{marchesi2020design,ebrahimilarge,meisami2023comprehensive,qasse2023smart}
+Software engineering patterns provide well-tested solutions for frequently encountered application development use cases~\cite{alexander1979timeless}.
+Standardized formatting such as the Alexandrian Form Format systematically include for each pattern the description, the forces or tradeoffs at stake, the benefits and drawbacks, and their main applications.
+A family of patterns focusing on blockchain patterns has recently emerged in the literature~\cite{xu2018pattern,six2022blockchain}.
+The later include smart-contract related best practices such as upgradability patterns which refer to decentralized application maintenance strategies that can be applied for adding or updating features~\cite{chen2020maintaining}.
+Two recurring upgradability patterns are identified in the literature, namely the proxy and diamond patterns~\cite{marchesi2020design,ebrahimilarge,meisami2023comprehensive,qasse2023smart}.

-The Proxy pattern enables smart contract updates without changing the contract's address or requiring data migration\cite{proxy-pattern}.
-Comprising two contracts – the user-interacted proxy and the logic-holding implementation – the proxy forwards calls to the implementation via delegated calls.
+The proxy pattern, pictured in Figure~\ref{fig:proxy-pattern-diagram} enables smart contract updates without changing the contract's address or requiring data migration\cite{proxy-pattern}.
+It consists of two contracts, the user-interacted proxy and the logic-holding implementation.
+The proxy forwards calls to the implementation via delegated calls.
 Shared storage ensures that if the implementation is updated, the storage persists.
 To update the implementation, a new contract is deployed, and the proxy is directed to it, eliminating the need for user migration and preventing data loss.
 Compound, a key DeFi protocol, exemplifies this pattern through multiple upgrades, including Compound III~\footnote{\url{https://compound.finance/}}.
-Similarly, USDC, a widely-used stable coin, leverages the Proxy pattern for notable upgrades like the transition to USDC 2.0, showcasing its adaptability in the evolving digital currency landscape~\footnote{\url{https://www.coinbase.com/blog/usdc-v2-upgrading-a-multi-billion-dollar-erc-20-token}}.